Lorena Rae Flaunts Her Phenomenal Physique In A Mismatched Bikini On Instagram

 “Body goals,”‘ quipped another fan.

-The post has also amassed more than 82,000 likes after seven hours of going live.
+The share has also amassed more than 82,000 likes since it was posted seven hours ago.

-Lorena is hardly shy about showing off her incredible body on social media.
-She often entertains fans by showing some skin in racy swimwear as well as lingerie.